rna-oop/2425-m1-geniomhe-group-6/lab3/README.md

 _As previously discussed, equivalent notions have been found between this and the prior implementation (check [visitor pattern explanation](#2-visitor-design-pattern))_

-There is 2 advantages of the Visitor Design Pattern, only thanks to its indirect reltion to the object structure (`accept` method that takes a `Visitor` object):
+There is 2 advantages of the Visitor Design Pattern, only thanks to its indirect relation to the object structure (`accept` method that takes a `Visitor` object):
 * [x] The user now can perform exporting from an `RNA_Molecule` object, a functionality that we wanted to have access to initially while keeping the object clean and decoupled.
 Noting that it can take _any_ visitor type, it allows for a more flexible and extensible design.
-* [x] Having a `Structure` parent, we can add as many as children as we want in the future without needing to worry about decoupling them everytime we implement them, but rather directly overridign the `accept` method in the new class and providing `Visitor` with an overloaded `visit` method (efficiency in terms of code writing).
+* [x] Having a `Structure` parent, we can add as many as children as we want in the future without needing to worry about decoupling them everytime we implement them, but rather directly overriding the `accept` method in the new class and providing `Visitor` with an overloaded `visit` method (efficiency in terms of code writing).